AGS provides a range of publications for Australian Government lawyers, researchers, academics, students and the public.

 Sawer's The Australian Constitution

-The book is designed to be a complete introduction to Australia's Constitution.
 It has maintained the lively spirit of earlier editions, and remains an accessible, general guide for students, teachers, citizens, politicians, public servants, lawyers and anyone interested in learning about the foundations of the Australian system of government.
-It clearly draws together legal and historical themes, and importantly focuses on how the Constitution in practice impacts on the workings of the Australian political system and the Australian people.
-Commentary on current issues that have recently been subject to much debate, such as freedom of speech and other constitutional rights, cooperation between the Commonwealth, states and territories, and proposals for constitutional change.
+It clearly draws together legal and historical themes, and importantly focuses on how the Constitution operates in practice.
+Commentary on current issues has been included, such as freedom of speech and other constitutional rights, cooperation between the Commonwealth, states and territories, and proposals for constitutional change.